 The League continued to partner with local community groups including West Broad YMCA, Rape Crisis Center of the Coastal Empire, Ronald McDonald House, and Urban Hope, among other groups.
 The Thrift Sale continues to serve as our largest fundraiser.
 FitKidsFest, a healthy lifestyle fair, began in 2013.
 The Junior League of Savannah Masquerade Live and Silent Auction became a distinct event in 2015.
 On The Squares – Savannah Style was produced in 2015.

-The Junior League of Savannah’s current Community Focus area is Kindergarten to 12th Grade Education, with a special focus on improving the lives of women and children.
-The League’s region includes the Golden Isles of Georgia and the South Carolina Lowcountry.
-Some of our latest community partners include America’s Second Harvest, Friends of Brunswick – Glynn County Library, and Frank Callen Boys and Girls Club.
+The Junior League of Savannah’s current Community Focus area is Kindergarten to 12th Grade Education Performance, with a special focus on improving the lives of women and children.
+The League’s region includes the South Carolina Lowcountry.
+Some of our latest community partners include America’s Second Harvest, Frank Callen Boys and Girls Club and Loop It Up Savannah.